ZDSRInternational/zdsr-docs/Documentation/zd.md

 Please keep in mind that when buying the online edition, your license is digital and can be activated normally, while when buying the dongle version, you receive a physical product in a box, and since it arrives from China, you might pay additional import fees.
-Shall you need any assistance you are kindly welcome to contact our support service with all your questions or concerns.
+Shall you need any assistance please feel free to contact our support service with all your questions or concerns.

 ## Getting started